Coding Open Ended Questions

 - A way of capturing the responses

-The second one is easy.
+The way of capturing the responses is easy.
 The first takes us to the area of sample we will consider soon.

 Looping and branch logic

 Data collection tools can be very sophisticated.
-Many data collection tools have logic built in to change the way that the survey is presented to the respondent based on the answers given.
+Many data collection tools have logic built in to change the way that the survey is presented to the respondent based on the data or responses given.

 Another common bit of data collection logic is looping.
-Suppose our respondents have participated in an evaluation of five household cleaning products.
+Suppose we make our respondents participate in an evaluation of five household cleaning products.
 We might have four questions we want to ask the respondents about each product, the same four for each product.
 We can set up a loop in our data collection tool.
 It loops through the same four questions five times, once for each product.

-There are many more logic features of data collection tools, such as randomization of ordering of questions and answers to remove possible bias for the first question or answer presented.
+There are many more logic features of data collection tools, such as randomization of ordering of questions and responses to remove possible bias for the first question or answer presented.

 Sample can be described simply as a set of willing respondents.
-There is a sizable industry around providing sample to survey researchers.
-These sample providers organize collections of willing respondents and providing access to these respondents to survey researchers for a fee.
+There is a sizable industry around providing samples to survey researchers.
+These sample providers organize collections of willing respondents and provide access to these respondents to survey researchers for a fee.